 Here are a just a few easy to follow sustainable practices for the art cupboard:

-- Up-cycle rubbish to create models, artworks, displays or even educational tools.
-Use our 12 Hour Clock Template, some split pinsand some paper plates to easily create this paper plate clock with your class.
+- Up-cycle trash to create models, artworks, displays, or even educational tools.
+Use our 12-Hour Clock Template, some brass brads, and some paper plates to easily create this paper plate clock with your class.

 - Swap plastic cups and straws for paper ones.
 Do an exSTRAWdinary thing for the environment, and switch to biodegradable or paper straws for your craft activities.